wfus/scanning-microphone/README.md

 frequencies as you go along.
 The setup instructions can be found [here](siggen/INSTRUCTIONS.md).

+## Postprocessing Measurements

+There are a few different ways for performing the measurements, so I just documented the few ways I tried measuring.
+Some of the notebooks are available [here](processing/PROCESSING.md)

 ## Contact

 For any inquiries about the setup or packages, contact